ere's a bit about what I'm working on these days...

-My blog Innovation Economy runs on Boston.com, and my weekly column of the same name appears Sundays and Mondays in the Boston Globe.
+My blog Innovation Economy runs on Boston.com, and my weekly column of the same name appears Sundays in the Boston Globe.
 They cover technology, life sciences, entrepreneurship and venture capital.
 My own tagline is "What's New in New England."
 I've had a long-standing connection with the Globe and Boston.com since 1995, when I was part of the team that initially created Boston.com; I started writing a regular column for the paper, then called "@large," in 2000.

 |That's me with Alyssa Stern and Shayne Gilbert, the two people with whom I work on Future Forward and several other events.|

 I speak at, host, and help organize a number of conferences and networking events in Boston and elsewhere.
-Right now, we're in the midst of putting together this year's editions of The Convergence Forum, a life sciences gathering that takes place in May, and the Nantucket Conference, a tech event that happens in June.
+Right now, we're in the midst of putting together this year's editions of Future Forward, The Convergence Forum, a life sciences gathering that takes place in May, and the Nantucket Conference, a tech event that happens in June.